OasisLMF/OpenDataTransform/examples/demonstration/one-way-transformation/README.md

     input_format: A
     output_format: B
 ```
-To convert to data format C, you would change this to 'output_format: C', and the transformation will convert A -> B then B -> C in one run.
+To convert to data format C, you would change this to `output_format: C`, and the transformation will convert A -> B then B -> C in one run.

-Input file path is defined under 'extractor:' and output file path under 'loader:'.
+Input file path is defined under `extractor:` and output file path under `loader:`.
 In this example, the input and outputs files are in the same folder as the config file, so only the file name is given:
 ```
 extractor:
   options: